Horse Art and the Baroque Age

 The Baroque age began in the final years of the 16th century and the end of the Renaissance.
-There was a renewal of the art of equitation and horse art was more popular than ever before in history.
+There was a renewal of the art of equitation and horses in artworks were more popular than ever before in history.

 Such masters as Rubens, Van Dyke and Velazquez painted portraits of their patrons mounted on elegant horses.
 Opulence was the key of the era, and horses were depicted with flowing manes and tails, with rounded hind quarters in a manner that was very rich, but not in relation to reality.
 Often the horses, even in battle scenes were painted in high school poses.